-New report warns of setbacks in global health progress due to current budget climateFebruary 28th, 2012 in Health
+New report warns of setbacks in global health progress due to current budget climateFebruary 28, 2012 in Medicine & Health / Health

 The prospect of deep cuts in the federal budget threatens to reverse the dramatic progress of a bipartisan US commitment to defeat neglected diseases in developing countries, according to a new report released today by the Global Health Technologies Coalition (GHTC).
 Federal investments in global health research and development (R&D) programs that span multiple agencies have helped nurture an array of new vaccines, medicines, diagnostics, and other health products needed to combat diseases like HIV/AIDS, malaria, tuberculosis (TB), and childhood killers like pneumonia and diarrheal diseases.
 Despite these advances, President Obama's budget request for 2013 calls for several decreases for global health when compared with last year's levels.
 Several global health R&D programs at US agencies also saw drastic funding cuts.